logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 | 0 * 8-17 ? * MON,TUE,WED,THU,FRI *  | Every minute between 8 am to 5 pm, Monday through Friday |
 | 0 5 0 ? * * *                           | Every day at exactly 12:05 am |

 By default, trigger conditions run approximately every minute.
-If there's a lag, the alert is not triggered until all data reaches Logz.io.
+If there's a lag, the alert is not triggered until all data reaches Elastic.
 Once an alert has met its condition and is triggered, it won't run again for the remainder of the alert trigger condition.

 ##### _(Optional)_ Set notification details